ethers-io/ethers.js/README.md

 -------

 MIT Licensed, with the exceptions:
-- The Solidity encoder/decoder (LGPL)
 - RLP (MPL-2.0)

-We are working on our own implementations so we can move off of them and have a completely MIT licensed implementation in the near future.
+We are working on our own implementations and will have the library 100% MIT in the near future.

 Stay tuned!